 Okay, I’m going to admit it: I was more than a little bit ticked off.

 "Oops," he muttered, dropping his shoulders.

 Not mollified, I said, "I can’t believe you pulled out my flowers."

-"I’m an excellent weed puller," Dan stated with wry humor.
+"I’m an excellent weed puller," he said with wry humor.

 I reached into the garbage can, dusted off the black dirt, and gently rescued the plants.
 Fortunately, their root systems still were intact, with minimal damage to the leaves, so I picked them up and transported them back to the flower bed posthaste.

-What looked like a weed to my husband was my prized perennial.
+What looked like a weed to someone else was my prized perennial.
 I wondered how often I make the same mistake with people and let a rough exterior hide the beauty that can blossom with maturity and sunshine from God’s point of view.